Harald-U/kubernetes-handson/docs/lab1.md

 ---
 title: 1.
-Deploy ToDo stand-alone
+Deploy ToDo app
 ---

-# Lab 1: Deploy ToDo app stand-alone
+# Lab 1: Deploy ToDo app

-In the original Docker tutorial, the command to deploy the ToDo app stand-alone is (**Do not run this command here!** It is only here for reference.):
+In the original Docker tutorial, this is the command to deploy the ToDo app stand-alone without database.

+**Do not run this command here!** It is only here for reference!S

 ```
 $ docker run -dp 3000:3000 getting-started
 ```

-* The image `getting-started` was created in the Docker tutorial in a previous step locally.
+* `getting-started` is the name of the container image that was created when following the Docker tutorial.
 * `-p 3000:3000` maps Container port 3000 on local port 3000.

-The file [deploy/todo-v1.yaml](../deploy/todo-v1.yaml) contains the configuration for the equivalent Kubernetes deployment and service:
+An equivalent Kubernetes deployment and service would look like this (file [deploy/todo-v1.yaml](../deploy/todo-v1.yaml)):

 ```
 apiVersion: apps/v1